Michele Fiore: Voiding of home healthcare license

 The next day, the press release contents, under the title "You're Fired, State Inspectors!" and addressed to "Friends", were published on Fiore's website.
 "You're Fired, State Inspectors!" reproduces an article titled "When 'They' Win, We All Lose," written for a local magazine the month before, which begins, "By the time you read this, my home health care business will be a memory ...
 It happened because 'They' won."

 In "You're Fired" Fiore disclosed that she had been closing down her business for eight weeks.
 Always There 4 You was officially dissolved November 9, 2015.

-Remarks at 2020 Clark County Republican Party convention

-Fiore was accused of having made "racially charged remarks" at the June 6, 2020, Clark County Republican Convention.
-The Clark County Republican Party released a statement criticizing her remarks.

 Blue Lives Matter March

 After the unrest and riots resulting from the murder of George Floyd, conservative talk show host Wayne Allyn Root organized a Blue Lives Matter march on Las Vegas Blvd scheduled for June 13, 2020, of which Fiore was to be a co-host.
 A flyer was circulated with the Las Vegas Metropolitan Police Department's emblem displayed across the bottom.
 The next day, the City of Las Vegas issued a statement saying the event was not officially sanctioned.
 The Metropolitan Police Department issued a statement reading, "The Las Vegas Metropolitan Police Department recently learned of a planned rally for Blue Lives Matter that used images of our badge on their flyers.
 While we uphold the first amendment right for all groups to peacefully assemble, we did not authorize permission for the organizers to use the LVMPD badge as the department was not part of the planning of this event."

 The event was postponed the next day and Las Vegas NAACP President Roxann McCoy said in a news release, "The NAACP Las Vegas is appalled that Las Vegas, Nevada City Council members Mayor Pro Tem Michelle Fiore, Councilwoman Victoria Seaman, Councilman Stavros Anthony do not care to understand Black citizens of Las Vegas and the injustices we constantly endure."